 4. It’s not much money: It’s so easy to spend money we don’t have if we spend it in small amounts.
 Here’s a factoid.
-Last year the Bush stimulus bill sent out stimulus payments to those taxpayers that qualified.
-Under the 2009 stimulus plan, payments will not be sent in lump sum checks.
-Instead, those taxpayers that qualify for a stimulus payment will see their take home pay increased each month by about $7 to $13.
+A few years ago a federal stimulus bill sent out stimulus payments to those taxpayers that qualified.
+Under the stimulus plan, payments were not sent in lump sum checks.
+Instead, those taxpayers that qualify for a stimulus payment saw their take home pay increased each month by about $7 to $13.
 Why?
 Because we are more likely to spend an extra $10 or so each month than we are a lump sum $400 to $800.

 The same is true with “small” credit card debt.
 Enough “small” charges on the card over time can grow into a mountain of debt.
 If you are fighting your way out of credit card debt, there is no such thing as a small credit card charge.

 5. The payment is small: Let’s be honest.
 How many have justified a purchase based on the monthly finance cost?
 We all do that when we buy a home, asking oursleves if we can afford the payments.
 But with credit cards, it can be a real problem.
 Because most cards calculate the monthly payment at about 2% of the outstanding balance, payments are extremely small compared to the amount owned.